auth-global/self-documenting-cryptography/README.md

 My goal as a observer is to decode those other parameters from the memory replay.
 My goal as a designer is to ensure that decoding process is as simple and straightforward as possible.

 In the metaphor of the Cryptoacoustic Enigma Machine, I assume that an attacker's implementation muted the speaker.
-However, reverse engineers can also deduce what the loudspeaker would have said by carefully observing the exact motions that the rotors make.
+However, I've arranged it so that reverse engineers have the ability to deduce what the loudspeaker would have said by carefully observing the exact motions that the rotors make.
 Thus the attacker must also obscure the rotors if the attacker is to win the cryptoacoustic security game.

 The G3P's rotors correspond to the internal state of SHA256, and blowfish's expensive key setup function.
 This internal state must be kept hidden from the reverse engineers.
 This suggests that any truly secure tag obscuration attack must incorporate encryption that is homomorphic on these state machines.